citelao/sensible/_coffee_shop/5-hackme.md

 More importantly, they are imaginable and understandable.

-For example, you can probably imagine:
+For example, you can probably imagine<!-- TODO: skimmers would gravitate to this -->:

 * Having a password **hacked**.
 * Getting a virus or other type of **malware**.